orientechnologies/orientdb-docs/NET-Server.md

 ## Initializing OServer

-When the file contains the `using` directive to set the `Orient.Client` namespace, you can create a server interface for your application by instantiating the `OServer` class.
+When you enable the `Orient.Client` namespace through the `using` directive, you can create a server interface for your application by instantiating the `OServer` class.

 ### Syntax